Uttarakhand: Congress MLA Rajendra Singh Bhandari joins BJP | Politics

 Uttarakhand Chief Minister Pushkar Singh Dhami and BJP chief spokesperson Anil Baluni, a Rajya Sabha member who will contest his first Lok Sabha election from the Garhwal seat in Uttarakhand, were also present on the occasion.

 Bhandari, who is learnt to have resigned from the Congress before joining the BJP, represented the Badrinath seat in the Uttarakhand Assembly.
-He won the seat by defeating the BJP's Uttarakhand unit chief Mahendra Bhatt by a small margin in the Assembly polls held in 2022.
+He won the seat by defeating the BJP's Uttarakhand unit chief Mahendra Bhatt by a small margin in the 2022 Assembly polls.

 Badrinath is one of the 14 assembly segments which falls under the Garhwal Lok Sabha constituency from where the BJP's Anil Baluni will contest the parliamentary election this time.
 Of these 14 assembly segments, Badrinath is the only seat which is with the Congress.
 The rest are with the BJP.